By: Lisa E. Papp

 Lisa E. Papp

 Lisa is a long-time resident of Washington state and Whatcom County.
-She is a solar energy advisor helping homeowners in Washington and other U.S. states add solar power to their building.
-She was a member of the Barkley Toastmasters club and served as Club President, V.P.
-Membership, Past President, and Treasurer.
-She has been an entrepreneur for many years offering marketing consulting, graphic design, and social media management services.
-She has volunteered for a variety of causes and believes in giving back.
+She and her husband James K. Papp own a publishing and marketing company promoting James' books and award-winning photographs, many of nature and waters in the Whatcom area ~ www.inquirewithin.com ~ She was a member of the Barkley Toastmasters club and served as Club President, V.P. of Membership, and Treasurer.
+For over 30 years she offered marketing consulting, graphic design, and social media management services.
+Lisa continues to volunteer for various causes including HomesNow.org and Habitat for Humanity in Whatcom County and believes in giving back.
 In the past, she has worked for non-profits including the American Institute of Architects Seattle Chapter, Northwest Community Housing Foundation which completed the first Co-housing project in the U.S. in Winslow, and for-profits including Nordstrom.
-She is not an expert on homelessness but a concerned citizen who would like to do more to help.
+She is not an expert on homelessness but a concerned citizen.